 I have a friend has just moved and soon I will be revamping her pantry, I’m so excited.
 Yes imagine me squealing like a kid in a lolly shop excited…. come on… I’m The Organised Housewife, things like this excite me!!
 The pantry is one of the smallest rooms/cupboards in the home that usually generates a lot of traffic and something we need to use every single day.
 Pantries come in all different shapes and sizes so it’s important to utilise the space you have effectively, keep it practical, tidy and organised so you can easily find what you need and see when items need replenishing.
 I’ve compiled some of my favourite pantries to inspire me to organise my friends pantry, hopefully you will be able to find some pantry inspiration too!
 Even if you have a smaller pantry area, I’m sure you will find one way that works for you and your home!

 Labelling all the containers makes it easy for people to find exactly what they are looking for and also gives the pantry a sleek look.
-You can make your own at home using Avery Labels, purchase pre-made labels, or as the home edit have done below, handwrite them.
+You can use a set of pantry labels on your containers, or order personalised vinyl labels for your specific needs.
+Or if you have lovely writing you could handwrite them as the home edit have done below.

 Pantry via a thousand words.

 One way to gain some extra space is by layering and stacking containers.
 As a bonus, it also makes your pantry look pretty too.
 It is simple to do and declutters the pantry.